 To comply with the Higher Education Opportunity Act (Public Law 110-315) Pace University has developed an Annual Fire Safety Report as part of its Annual Security Report which contains information on fire safety practices and standards for our on-campus student housing facilities.
-This information includes statistics for the past three calendar years regarding the (1) number and cause of fires at all on-campus student housing facilities; (2) number of fire related deaths and/or fire-related injuries that resulted in treatment at a medical facility; and (3) value of fire related property damage.
-The University must also provide information on, among other things, evacuation procedures, fire safety education and training programs, fire safety systems in each student housing facility, the number of regular fire drills, and all policies regarding portable electrical appliances, smoking and open flames.
-This information is provided below as part of the University's Fire Safety Report.
+This information includes statistics for the past three completed calendar years regarding the (1) number and cause of fires at all on-campus student housing facilities; (2) number of fire related deaths and/or fire-related injuries that resulted in treatment at a medical facility; and (3) value of fire related property damage.
+The University must also provide information on, among other things, evacuation procedures, fire safety education and training programs, fire safety systems in each student housing facility, the number of regular fire drills, the titles of persons to report fires on campus, and all policies regarding portable electrical appliances, smoking and open flames in housing facilities.
+This information is provide below as part of the University's Fire Safety Report.